FAMLO for genital herpes

 Tell your doctor if you notice anything else that is making you feel unwell.
 Other side effects not listed here or not yet known may happen in some people.

-After using FAMLO for cold sores
+After using FAMLO

 Keep your medicine in the original container until it is time to take it.